 To exit from VLAN Configuration Mode to privileged EXEC mode, enter the "exit" command.CiscoRouter(vlan)#exit

-There are two ways through which you can connect to your router
+There are two ways through which you can connect and setup Cisco router

 Step 1: Create local accounts and set password for accessing modes

 The first and the most important step in configuring your Cisco router is security.
 The best way to provide top security is by adding passwords.You can secure your access to the Cisco router with this way.
 You can also add passwords for Telnet or Console if needed.

 A. Steps to configure local account with username and password:

 To add a level of security to the Cisco router, you can create local user accounts with usernames and passwords.
 This feature works by asking for a username and password set by the user immediately after providing IP in putty before entering Command Line Interface (CLI).
 Use the following commands to create local accounts:

 1. Enter Privileged EXEC Mode and type the following commands: